mozayed007/mozayed-blog/content/resources/Study Notes/DUL-Berkeley-SP24/L8  LLMs.md

 ###  Deep Unsupervised Learning - Berkeley - Sp24 - L8:
 - The Note is for  [Lecture 8](https://www.youtube.com/watch?v=tCgX48cvuw4) of [DUL Berkeley Spring 2024 offering](https://sites.google.com/view/berkeley-cs294-158-sp24/home),
 - Guest lecturer [Hao Liu](https://www.haoliu.site/), a Final Year PhD. student at Berkeley
+- The Lecture Notes are work under construction, The lecture is much richer in information, and I'm working on the notes for the rest of the lecture.
+I'll update the content with the rest of the lecture ASAP.
 ---
 ### Language Model Abstraction: